wp-media/wp-rocket/README.md

 #### Housekeeping

-Before procesing a batch, the scheduler will remove any existing claims on actions which have been sitting in a queue for more than five minutes.
+Before processing a batch, the scheduler will remove any existing claims on actions which have been sitting in a queue for more than five minutes.

 Action Scheduler will also trash any actions which were completed more than a month ago.